mpilzar/C_ADTs_HelperFunctions/README.md

 # C ADTs & Helper Functions

-An ever-expanding codebase of helper functions and implementations for data structures.
+This project aims to build an ever-expanding codebase of helper functions and implementations for data structures in the C programming language.

-Code is licensed under the unlicense, so feel free to copy, reproduce, etc.
+Code is licensed under the unlicense, so feel free to copy, reproduce, etc. as you please.

-This project aims to build a reuseable codebase for in C.

 ## How to compile & test